cwindolf/dartsort/README.md

  - Train conv VAEs
  - More consistent geom?
 18/22 channel version?
 Should not matter for now.
     - For PCA experiments, we *need* a standard geometry.
- - 40% of y are <0.1, trying out excluding those from net training
  - Overfit [PS]VAE to templates
     - See if relative to bottom helps learning

+### Notes and questions

+ - 40% of y are <0.1, to be excluded from net training?
+ - Relocating to xz center could be tough for spikes on the edge of the probe, where the maxchan Z is far from the center of the local geom.